Gümüşhane: Geography

 Gümüşhane is surrounded by high mountains, Zigana-Trabzon Mountains to the north, Çimen Mountains to the south, Giresun Mountains to the west and Pulur, Soğanlı Mountains to the east.
 Trekking is popular sport is at these mountains.
 Mount Zigana has a ski center on it and it is a well known tourist destination for winter sports.
 Abdal Musa Peak (3331 m.) is the highest peak within it.
 The main trees in the forests are Scotch pine and fir, and there are many animals and birds in the area.
 There are many lakes such as Karanlık Göl, Beş Göller, Artebel Gölü, Kara Göller which are at the peak of Gavurdağı Mountain, and are preserved as natural parks.
 All these mountains compose 56% of the area of Gümüşhane province.

 Climate

-Gümüşhane has a humid continental climate (Köppen climate classification: Dsb on the border Dfb, or Trewartha climate classification: Dc) with cold and snowy winters and warm summers.
+Gümüşhane has a humid continental climate (Köppen climate classification: Dsb, bordering Dfb, or Trewartha climate classification: Dc) with cold and snowy winters and warm summers.
 In the height of summer; July and August, temperatures at midday usually surpass 28 °C, summer nights tend to become very cool due to the continentality of Gümüşhane, and in winter temperatures usually plummet to -10 °C and even go as low as -20 °C occasionally.